 - Assessment tests.
 There are 8 assessment tests which test the key concepts and require one to do practical exercises in Excel, including for breakeven analysis, general forecasting using growth and ratios, sensitivity analysis, and more!

 - Sensitivity analysis.
 Uses and importance.
 Sensitivity analysis in model design.
 Manual and automatic sensitivity analysis.
 DataTables.
 One-way analysis.
 Two-way analysis.
 Sensitivity analysis in time-based forecasts.
 Using GoalSeek.

-- Excel operations.
+- Excel functionality and core operations.
 Copy, paste, insert, delete, undo.
-Find/Replace.
+Using Find/Replace in modelling and data analysis.
 Wildcard characters.
-Named ranges.
 GoTo and GoTo Special.
-Formatting.
-Conditional formatting.
-Custom formatting.
 Efficient selection of ranges.
 Navigation around a model.
 Short-cuts and KeyTips.

-- Graphs.
+- Formatting and graphics.
+General formatting.
+Conditional formatting.
+Custom formatting.
 Principles of effective visual communication.
 Using graphs and charts in Excel.